peteroupc/CBOR/docs/PeterO.Cbor.CBOREncodeOptions.md

  Gets a value indicating whether CBOR objects are written out using the CTAP2 canonical CBOR encoding form, which is useful for implementing Web Authentication.
 In this form, CBOR tags are not used, map keys are written out in a canonical order, and non-integer numbers and integers 2^63 or greater are written as 64-bit binary floating-point numbers.  <b>Returns:</b>

- `true` true if CBOR objects are written out using the CTAP2 canonical CBOR encoding form; otherwise,  `false` false .
+ `true`  if CBOR objects are written out using the CTAP2 canonical CBOR encoding form; otherwise,  `false`  .

 <a id="UseIndefLengthStrings"></a>
 ### UseIndefLengthStrings